RealALK47/cdn-router/README.md

 A CDN routing system based on Geo-IP by DNS

 ## Setup
-Create the locations database:
+Create the locations database :
 ```
 sqlite3 locations.dat < locations.sql
 ```

-Configure your datacenters by creating the file `datacenters.json`:
+Configure your datacenters by creating the file `datacenters.json` :
 ```
 nano datacenters.json
 ```